 “Identify outstanding leadership and excellence at all levels.”

 “Nurture, recognize, and reward the efforts of your staff.”

 Bryan Fox, Manager of Operations focused on the importance of measuring quality.
-Attendees learnt that news of a bad customer experience reaches more than twice as many ears as praise for good service.
-Bryan emphasized that feedback and quality assurance are both extremely important to ensure on-going customer satisfaction.
+Attendees learned that news of a bad customer experience reaches more than twice as many ears as praise for good service.
+Bryan emphasized that feedback and quality assurance are both extremely important to ensure ongoing customer satisfaction.
 With that in mind, he left the audience with one hard fact: it is 6-to-7 times more expensive to acquire a new customer than to retain an existing one.

 Cristian Carcamo, Manager of Subscriber Support and Investigations spoke about optimizing quality through readily available programs and software.

 Overall, attendees thoroughly enjoyed themselves at the September Breakfast Meeting.
-From the vibrant and stunning atmosphere of The Globe and Mail’s head office, to the engaging and informative guest speakers, this was a great experience for everyone.
+From the vibrant and stunning atmosphere of The Globe and Mail’s head office to the engaging and informative guest speakers, this was a great experience for everyone.

 The Globe and Mail truly outdid themselves.
-Thank you to all those who attended and to our gracious hosts at The Globe and Mail.
+Thank you to all those who attended, and to our gracious hosts at The Globe and Mail.

 Hard to top this one, thank you The Globe and Mail.
 Congrats on your fabulous new facilities.